LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 ### Docking

 In the previous chapter, we also discussed [docking](../19_user_interface_fundamentals/index.md#docking), a fundamental UI concept that adjusts an element's size to fill the available space.
-Gum supports docking of elements through the `Dock()` method of their `Visual` property:
+Gum supports docking of Forms controls through their `Dock()` method.

 ```cs
 // Creating a panel and adding it to the root